enkidevs/curriculum/react/intermediary/hooks-i/dependency-array.md

 }
 ```

 Because this functionality was commonly used, it was built into the `useEffect()` hook.
-Now, when using functional components, you can skip effects if certain values haven't changed between re-renders.
+Now, when using function components, you can skip effects if certain values haven't changed between re-renders.
 The code above can be re-written like so:

 ```js
 function Enki() {